6 Best Air Rifles: Which is right for you?

 There was a time when air rifles were seen as nothing more than toys for kids, but times have changed.
 Air rifles now come in a vast array of calibers and can be used for everything from plinking to hunting.
-If you’ve never considered adding an air rifle to your firearms collection, it’s way past time you do so, and we have some suggestions.
-Check out our list of the best air rifles to choose from for the next member of your firearms family.
+If you’ve never considered adding an air rifle to your firearms collection, it’s way the past time you do so, and we have some suggestions.
+Check out our list of the 6 best air rifle to choose from for the next member of your firearms family.

 Types of air guns

 Yes, there are purposes for air rifles, not to mention sizes and styles.
 In fact, most air rifles fit into one of five categories: spring powered, pneumatic, gas piston, C02, and variable pump.
-For our best air rifles choices, these are the categories we’ve narrowed it down to:
+For our best air rifle choices, these are the categories we’ve narrowed it down to:

 - Best all-around hunting air rifle